Harold Bishop: Friendship with Lou Carpenter

-Lou Carpenter was initially Harold's "nemesis" and rival for Madge's affections.
+Lou Carpenter (Tom Oliver) was initially Harold's "nemesis" and rival for Madge's affections.
 They had both fallen for Madge while they were all at school together.
 Lou arrives in Ramsay Street to steal Madge from Harold before she marries him, but he cannot stop the wedding and he leaves.
 Lou later returns and becomes friends with Harold.
 Oliver said that some reviewers had likened Lou and Harold's relationship to Laurel and Hardy and The Odd Couple.
 The Courier-Mail said Harold and Lou's friendship was one of their favourite "bromances" on television.
 They said their most bromantic moment was "When Harold returned to Erinsborough, after being feared drowned for many years, he had no memory of his old life.
 But when Lou served him jelly one night Harold suddenly remembered how Lou used to tease him at school by calling him "Jelly Belly" and, presto, his memory was restored."
 Harold is imprisoned after a case of mistaken identity and Lou raises the money for his bail.

 Harold later donates a kidney to Lou and they go into business together, founding the General Store.
 Harold and Lou both fall for Rosie Hoyland (Maggie Millar), which leads to some arguments and Harold destroying a love letter from Lou to Rosie.
 When Gino Esposito (Shane McNamara) moves in with Harold, the writers decided to tweak the "standard love triangle story" with Lou becoming jealous of the Gino and Harold's friendship.
 Harold and Gino get along very well and share a love of Broadway musical DVDs.
 Of this, Peter Mattessi of The Age said "The tension this created between Lou and Harold ("same-sex platonic life-partners", according to Toadie) was a wonderful storytelling twist, and the innuendo made Gino's sexuality clear to those in the know, yet avoided the questions from younger viewers which would jeopardise the G rating."
 After Smith announced his departure in 2008, Oliver was asked if Lou would be sad about his best friend's exit and he said "Oh yes, definitely, but the old rascals keep in touch all the time.
 It was a sad farewell.
 Not just in character, but for me and Ian [Smith] too".